U.S. flag

 Serious Crime: Any criminal homicide, forcible rape or other sex offenses punishable as a felony, mayhem, kidnapping, aggravated assault, drug trafficking, robbery, larceny or theft punishable as a felony, motor vehicle theft, burglary or breaking and entering, extortion accompanied by threats of violence, and arson punishable as a felony.
 (34 U.S.C. § 11103(14))

-Sight and Sound Separation: One of the core requirements under the JJDPA.
-This protection ensures that if young people are held – under rare exceptions - in an adult jail or lockup, that they do not have sight or sound contact with adults who are being detained in the facility.
+Sight and Sound Separation: One of the JJDPA's core requirements.
+This protection ensures that if young people are held – under rare exceptions – in an adult jail or lockup, that they do not have sight or sound contact with adults who are being detained in the facility.
 (34 U.S.C. § 11133(a)(12))

 Trauma-informed: Means that there is an understanding of the impact that exposure to violence and trauma have on a young person’s physical, psychological, and physiological development.
 It further recognizes that a young person has been exposed to violence and trauma and is in need of help to recover from the adverse impacts of trauma and provides a response in a manner that resists retraumatization.
 (34 U.S.C. § 11103(40))